 When I was little, I looked forward to my mum’s fish pie, made with tinned salmon, frozen mixed vegetables, a white sauce and smash (instant dehydrated mashed potato): quick and filling and immensely comforting.
 As an adult I have learned (courtesy of the man I love) that the better the ingredients, the more time and care taken in the preparation, the more delicious and satisfying the dish.

-So, although it is tempting to make a beeline for the bestseller table in the airport bookshop, hold on just a minute.
+So, although it is tempting to stick to bestsellers, hold on just a minute.

-Sometimes a book is a bestseller because it’s a cracking story, but more often the hype doesn’t live up to the promise.
+Sometimes a book sells well because it’s a cracking story, but often the hype doesn’t live up to the promise.
 A twist you never saw coming.
 Well yes, I did actually, from about a million miles away.
 A dark psychological thriller.
 Or another married woman with a unreliable memory and poor taste in life partner?
 Gripping, dark and twisted crime.
-Let me guess, at least one naked young woman will be tortured and dismembered and buried in the snow.
+Let me guess, at least one naked young woman will be tortured and dismembered and bleed into the snow.

 The more you read well-crafted stories, the more you will thirst for quality books.

 And here’s the thing, unlike fine food and wine, great books generally don’t cost any more than indifferent ones.
-Your vacation time is limited, use it well.
+Your reading time is limited, use it well.